mrfitzpa/emicroml/docs/index.rst

-Electron Microscopy Machine Learning (emicroml)
+Electron Microscopy Machine Learning (EMicroML)
 ===============================================

 ``emicroml`` is a Python library for training machine learning models for